Hettie Dyhrenfurth

-Hettie Dyhrenfurth (1892–1972) was a German-Swiss mountaineer.
+Hettie Dyhrenfurth (16 November – 28 October 1972) was a German-Swiss mountaineer.
 She took part in two major expeditions to the Himalayas in 1930 and 1934.
-Hettie and her husband Gunter Dyhrenfurth won the Olympic alpinism gold medal at the 1936 Berlin Olympics.
+Hettie and her husband Günter Dyhrenfurth won the Olympic alpinism gold medal at the 1936 Berlin Olympics.

 Early life

-Harriet Pauline (Hettie) Heymann was born in Wroclaw in 1892 to an industrialist family.
+Harriet Pauline (Hettie) Heymann was born in Breslau (today Wrocław, Poland) in 1892 to an industrialist family.
 Dyhrenfurth's family was of partial Jewish origin.
-She married Gunter Dyhrenfurth and from 1913 to 1918 had three children.
+She married Günter Dyhrenfurth and from 1913 to 1918 had three children.
 The family spent time living in Austria and Switzerland.

 Climbing career

 Dyhrenfurth's husband was passionate about mountaineering and when he began to organize expeditions to the Himalayas, Dyhrenfurth accompanied him.

 Dyhrenfurth participated in the 1930 International Himalayan Expedition to Kangchenjunga, as the only European woman on the team.
 Dyhrenfurth managed luggage transport and supplies for the group.
 The team failed to ascend the Kangchenjunga peak but explored other mountains in the area.
 She published a book about her experiences on the expedition called Memsahb im Himalaja (Memsahb in the Himalayas).

-Together with her husband Gunther, Dyhrenfurth was awarded the 1936 Olympic gold medal in alpinism, the third and final time the award was offered.
+Together with her husband Günter, Dyhrenfurth was awarded the 1936 Olympic gold medal in alpinism, the third and final time the award was offered.
 The award was given in recognition of the couple's achievements during their 1934 expedition to the upper Baltoro glacier in the Karakoram, where they made the first ascents of all four summits of the Sia Kangri mountain.
 During this expedition, Dyhrenfurth set the women's altitude record of 7,315 meters that would remain in place for 20 years.